Jobseeker's Allowance (MT/NC or NMT/C)

 You may be entitled to contribution-based Jobseeker’s Allowance if you’ve paid enough national insurance contributions in the last two complete tax years.
 Generally, if you’ve paid national insurance contributions while being self-employed, these won’t help you qualify for contribution-based Jobseeker’s Allowance.
 Income-based Jobseeker’s Allowance is based on your income and savings, although some of your earnings from employment won’t be counted.
 Depending on your circumstances, the amount of earnings not counted could be £5, £10 or £20 a week.

-Advisers at your local Jobcentre Plus will help you with your job search.
+Advisers at your local Jobcentre Plus (Jobs and Benefits Office in Northern Ireland) will help you with your job search.
 If you need specialist advice because of an illness or disability, ask to see a disability employment adviser.

 How to claim